fortizg/motoxp/README.md

 # motoxp

-## Mixed storage for my moto
+## Mixed storage for my (lovely) Moto X Pure

 Running out of space with my internal memory?
 No problem, there is a 64gb sdxc that can help...
-But, I didn't want to have fully assigned for internal storage
+But, I didn't want to have it fully assigned for internal storage

 ```
 D:\Android\platform-tools>adb devices -l